Francisco Domenech: Professional background

-Since 2010, he founded and has led a bipartisan government affairs firm in Puerto Rico, Politank*, which hired Puerto Rico's former Secretary of State and Senate President Kenneth McClintock and Guillermo San Antonio-Acha, former Legal Counsel to the Governor during Governor Aníbal Acevedo Vilá's administration and who served from late 2014 until early 2017 as the Popular Democratic Party of Puerto Rico (PPD) Electoral Commissioner.
+In 2010 he founded and managed until December 2024 Politank*, Corp. a bipartisan government affairs firm in Puerto Rico which has represented Fortune 100 and 500 clients, and which hired Puerto Rico's former Secretary of State and Senate President Kenneth McClintock and at one point Guillermo San Antonio-Acha, former Legal Counsel to the Governor during Governor Aníbal Acevedo Vilá's administration and who served from late 2014 until early 2017 as the Popular Democratic Party of Puerto Rico (PPD) Electoral Commissioner.

-He has managed three (3) successful presidential campaigns within the Puerto Rico Physicians Association, the statutorily-created organization to which the islands' approximately 11,000 physicians mandatorily belong, to elect in 2014, reelect in 2016, and again reelect in 2018 the organization's current president, Dr. Víctor Ramos.
-The reelection of Ramos on April 10, 2016 resulted in a majority of 71.6% in a three-way race.
+He managed three (3) successful presidential campaigns within the Puerto Rico Physicians Association, the statutorily created organization to which the islands' approximately 11,000 physicians mandatorily belong, to elect in 2014, reelect in 2016, and again reelect in 2018 the organization's current president, Dr. Víctor Ramos.
+The reelection of Ramos on April 10, 2016, resulted in a majority of 71.6% in a three-way race.
 The third re-election of Dr. Ramos, led by Domenech, took place on April 22, 2018, by another comfortable margin of 67% of all the votes cast.
 It was an even more historical feat than his two prior victories led by Domenech, because in the 25 years of the Colegio Médico's existence, no one candidate had ever been elected three (3) times to its presidency.

-Mr. Domenech is a regular commentator in Puerto Rico media such as El Nuevo Día, El Vocero, Puerto Rico TV (Channel 6), Wapa America (Channel 4), Caribbean Business.
-Mr. Domenech is also frequently quoted in Puerto Rico's main media outlets.
+Mr. Domenech is also an investor in the public markets, in closed-end funds, and startups on which he sits on the board of directors.

 Philanthropy

-Both individually and through his lobbying firm Politank*, Mr. Domenech has actively supported through the years various philanthropic endeavors.
+Mr. Domenech has actively supported through years various philanthropic endeavors.
 These include: